MicrosoftDocs/entra-docs/docs/global-secure-access/concept-zscaler-coexistence.md

 For the first configuration, enable the Microsoft 365 and Internet Access traffic forwarding profiles.
 For the second configuration, enable the Microsoft 365 traffic forwarding profile only.

 Install and configure the Global Secure Access Client on end-user devices.
 For more information about clients, see [Global Secure Access clients](concept-clients.md).
+To learn how to install the Windows client, see [Global Secure Access client for Windows](how-to-install-windows-client.md).

 ## Zscaler configuration 1